Aemony/MediaWiki/README.md

 **Pages**
 * `Add-MWPage` - Add content to a page.
   * Implemented as a variant of `Set-MWPage`.
-* `Get-MWPage` -  Retrieves information about the given page.
+* `Get-MWPage` -  Retrieves information about a page.
 Use `-Wikitext` to also fetch the wikitext of the page.
   * Interface for [action=parse](https://www.mediawiki.org/wiki/API:Parsing_wikitext).
-* `Get-MWPageInfo` - Retrieves additional properties of the given page.
+* `Get-MWPageInfo` - Retrieves additional properties of a page.
   * Interface for [prop=info](https://www.mediawiki.org/wiki/API:Info).
-* `Get-MWLink` - Retrieve all internal wiki links of the given page.
+* `Get-MWLink` - Retrieve all internal wiki links of a page.
   * Uses the *links* generator.
   * **Possible rename to Get-MWPageLink?**
 * `Clear-MWPage` - Clears all content on the specified page.